CSC207-2022F-UofT/course-project-scramblers/README.md

 <img width="476" alt="Screen Shot 2022-12-07 at 3 42 58 PM" src="https://user-images.githubusercontent.com/74324750/206292676-a3779840-ec4a-4246-bb51-66ecfafe9609.png">

 ## Functionality
-So far, functionality is limited to rather basic moves but several features are missing or are problematic.
-However, we have made notable gain getting display functionality as well as a good nuknernpfnlayers working together to complete different use cases.
+Functionality is limited to rather basic moves with some features missing or are problematic.
+However, we have made notable gain getting display functionality as well as the different layers working together to complete different use cases.
+**Use Case Status:**
+- Take Turn: Working
+- Launch New Game: Working
+- Place word refill: Working with minor bugs
+- Exchange Letters: Working with minor bugs
+- Reload Game: Working
+- Save Game: Working
+- Game End Bag Empty: Unknown

 ## Explanation of Design Patterns